-Nobody enjoys the thought of salary negotiation, but there are ways to make the process easier and increase your chances of achieving an ideal outcome.
+Nobody enjoys the thought of salary negotiation, but there are ways to make the process easier!

-Below you’ll find some insights from our team on the do’s and don’ts of salary negotiation, whether you’re going for a new job or asking for a pay rise from your current employer.
+Below you’ll find some tips from our team on how to achieve a positive outcome in your next salary negotiation, whether you’re going for a new job or asking for a pay rise from your current employer.

 Negotiating salary for a job offer

-However, if the potential employer comes back with a lower offer, it’s important not to take it personally, or seem ungracious, as this could sour your future relationships with the organisation and the hiring manager.
-Instead, try to find out if there are any other benefits that could be offered in lieu of more pay, such as income protection/salary continuance, bonuses, pay reviews etc. This will make your overall salary package more valuable.
+However, if they don’t agree to your request, it’s important not to take it personally, or seem ungracious.
+Doing so could sour your future relationships with the company and the hiring manager.
+Instead, find out if any other benefits could be offered instead, such as additional leave, this will make your overall salary package more valuable.

 Asking for a pay rise

-It’s important to be able to justify why you feel you deserve a salary increase.
-If you’ve taken on increased responsibility, achieved a particular success on a project or completed additional training/education, these should be given as reasons.
-This will be viewed much more favourably than bringing in negative emotions such as “I’m not happy with my pay” or “Joe Bloggs gets X”.
-This can make it sound as if you don’t want to be there.
-It’s much better to keep the discussion positive and focus on how you have been performing, and what value that brings to the company and its performance.
+If you’ve taken on increased responsibility, achieved success on a project or completed additional training/education, these should be given as reasons.
+This will be viewed much more favourably than bringing in negative emotions such as “I’m not happy with my pay” or “Joe Bloggs is earning this much”.
+Doing this can make it sound as if you are not happy with your role or don’t want to be there.
+Keep the discussion positive and focus on how you have been performing and what value that provides the company and its performance.

 Whether you’re negotiating salary for a new job or an existing one, it’s vital to ask rather than demand.
 Know your worth – but be prepared to prove it!